 The story of Point Cook, as the oldest military airbase in Australia, is an essential part of the story of the RAAF (incl. the WRAAF) and the development of military and civil aviation in Australia.
 The documentaries are funded under the Australian Government’s Community Heritage and Icon Grants Program.
 The program funds projects that support community engagement with, and raise awareness of, places on Australia’s National Heritage List.

-An officer, an administrative clerk and a telephonist who served and/or trained at Point Cook have generously shared their stories and historical material.
-The final documentaries will be launched later in the year.
-In the meantime, enjoy this short excerpt of a newsreel courtesy of Cinesound Movietone Productions.
+An officer, an administrative clerk and a telephonist who served and/or trained at Point Cook have generously shared their stories and historical material in the documentaries below.